elan-ev/opencast_mariadb/README.md

 Further config options are optional.
 Have a look at the [defaults](defaults/main.yml) to see all variables.

+_Note_: This role grants `ALL` privilges to the opencast user.
+If you are looking for a more conservative configuration, see the (official Opencast docs)[https://docs.opencast.org/develop/admin/#configuration/database/#mariadb] about that.

 ## Example Playbook

 Just add the role to your playbook: